cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 A numeric column with scores between 0 and 1.
 A smaller value for an example indicates that it is less common or typical in the dataset, suggesting that it is more likely to be an outlier.

-If most of the nearest-neighbors of an example are exact-duplicates, then the outlier score of the example is set to 1.0.

 .. jinja ::